JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 ## Configurable interfaces

 A configurable interface is a public Kotlin interface annotated with the `@Configurable` annotation.
-Restrictions apply to this interface:
+The following restrictions apply to this interface:

 - methods, superinterfaces, generics are not allowed
 - it may only have immutable non-extension (`#!kotlin val`) properties of the _configurable types_.